Varka and Golshah

 Varka and Golshah, also Varqeh and Gulshah, Varqa o Golšāh (ورقه و گلشاه, Varqa wa Golshāh), is an 11th-century Persian epic in 2,250 verses, written by the poet Ayyuqi.
 In the introduction, the author eulogized the famous Ghaznavid ruler Mahmud of Ghazni (r.998–1030).

+The epic is a translation of a Greek romance, with a similar setup to Longus' Daphnis and Chloe.
 Varka and Golshah inspired the French medieval romantic story Floris and Blancheflour.

 Story

 The epic is the story of the love between a youth named Varqa and a maiden, Golshah.
 Their fathers are Arab brothers, Homām and Helāl, chiefs of the tribe of the Banū Šabīh.
 When Varka and Golshah were supposed to be married, Golshah was abducted by an enemy named Rabīʿ b. ʿAdnān.
 Various battles ensued, and Varqa's father and Rabīʿ and his two sons are killed, until Golshah was finally rescued.
 The wedding though is cancelled by Golshah's father, who claims that Varqa is too poor.
 In order to get rich, Varqa goes to the court of his maternal uncle, Monḏer king of the Yemen.
 Meanwhile, the king of Syria obtains Golshah's hand from her mother.
 When Varqa returns as a rich man, he is told that Golsha is dead, but he finds out that this is a lie.
 He goes to Syria to confront the king, but is treated with such kindness by him that he feels obliged to give up on Golshah.
 He dies of grief soon after.
 Golshah goes to his grave, and there dies of grief too.
 Their twin tombs became a place of pilgrimage for both Jews and Muslims.
 A year later the Prophet Moḥammad visited the tombs, and resurrected Varqa and Golsha, at last reunited.